What you need to know about applying for a death certificate

 Documents required to issue a death certificate

-Proof of death (medical certificate)
+Proof of Death (medical certificate)

 When someone dies, the first document that is required is the medical death certificate.
 It serves as official proof of death and is essential for applying for a death certificate.